jessonfoo/p003/week_8_and_9/readme.md

 ## Submitting your work
-**You need to submit your work through on [apply.devbootcamp.com](http://apply.devbootcamp.com) by Sunday at 11:59pm.
+You need to submit your work through on [apply.devbootcamp.com](http://apply.devbootcamp.com) by Sunday at 11:59pm.
 When you log in, look at your profile page.
-There will be a "Unit 3 Week 8 Submission" and "Unit 3 Week 9 Submission" forms.**
+There will be a "Unit 3 Week 8 Submission" and "Unit 3 Week 9 Submission" forms. **You need to submit your work each week.**

 ## Sync DBC's Changes
 ####It's time to sync changes from DevBootcamp's phase_0_unit_3 master repo.